noi-techpark/webcomp-meteo-generic/README.md

     - Adjust the general parts like title, description, ...
     - Adjust the configuration part with all possible configuration options (https://webcomponents.opendatahub.bz.it/getting-started)

-# ToDo: Project Name
+# Webcomp Meteo Generic

-ToDo: Description of the project.
+All the meteo features in one component.

 ## Table of contents